hansaya/AirthingsToHaBridge/README.md

-# Airthings Plus and Mini to Home Assistant bridge
+# Airthings Plus and Mini to Home Assistant bridge using ESP32
 This is a simple project that search for Airthings Plus and Airthings Mini devices and submits the data to MQTT.
 If homeassistant is configured with auto discovery, it will pick up these devices automatically.

 ## Supported devices